6 Tips to help your child sleep well during the holidays and travel (so you stay sane!)

 • I take short walks with one of my kids at a time.
 This gives them a chance to be with their home base independently and to come down for the stimulation, and it gives me a break from everything.

 For babies, getting them back on track with their schedule can help alleviate overtiredness and the associated early mornings or frequent night wakings.
-If they become really overtired, then having an earlier bedtime or an extra nap for a few days can also be really helpful to help them reset and catch up on the missed sleep.
+If they become really overtired, then having an earlier bedtime few days can also be really helpful to help them reset and catch up on the missed sleep.

 I hope that these tips help you and your family combat the common holiday sleep troubles.
 Let’s create magical family memories instead!